 "It means a lot, because definitely what we do at the Naval Academy is a lot more than just football," Reynolds told Navy Times.
 "To be able to receive an award about leadership means a lot to me.
 To be able to receive the inaugural award means a lot more."

 The award was dreamed up by the WHHA to honor Decatur's birthday, Jan.
 5, association president Stewart McLaurin told Navy Times, with a ceremony and luncheon at the commodore's home across the street from the White House, now a museum and event space.

 "The award is to look to a young — not necessarily a midshipman, not necessarily a service academy student — but a young future leader of our country," he said.

 Decatur himself commanded his first ship at age 22, rising to the rank of captain the following year, McLaurin said.
-He fought in the Barbary Wars in the Mediterranean and in the War of 1812 back home, later serving as naval commissioner.
+He fought in the Barbary Wars in the Mediterranean and in the War of 1812 back home, later serving before returning home to serve as naval commissioner.

 "We were looking for someone who is not only a leader on the football field," McLaurin said.
 "This is not a football award, this event is not about football.
 But he demonstrates a balanced leadership in all parts of his Naval Academy engagement."

 Before Reynolds was selected, the association signed up Naval Academy Superintendent Vice Adm.
 Ted Carter as the keynote speaker.
 In his speech, Carter gave a detailed history of Decatur's war exploits before going on to praise not only Reynolds, but his team.

 "What you may not know is, besides the winning record that we've had this year, the seniors on this team have prospered to a level that I don't know we've ever seen before," he said.

 And that's not a 2.5, he added.
 The team's seniors have a collective 3.15 GPA.